JohnCoene/javascript-for-r/_book/1-01-intro-introduction.md

 #> 0.2 Mb
 ```

 Another great reason is that JavaScript can do things that R cannot, e.g., run in the browser.
-Therefore, one cannot natively create interactive visualisations with R. [Plotly](https://plotly-r.com/) [@R-plotly] by Carson Sievert packages the [plotly JavaScript library](https://plot.ly/) to let one create interactive visualisations solely from R code.
+Therefore, one cannot natively create interactive visualisations with R. [Plotly](https://plotly-r.com/) [@R-plotly] by Carson Sievert packages the [plotly JavaScript library](https://plot.ly/) to let one create interactive visualisations solely from R code as shown in Figure \@ref(fig:plotly-basic-example).

 ```r